 An enterprise wiki that makes it easy for your team to collaborate and share knowledge.
 Adding, sharing and finding content has never been easier.

 Universal Design for Learning (UDL) is a framework developed for designing curricula that enable all individuals to gain knowledge, skills, and enthusiasm for learning.
 UDL provides rich supports for learning and reduces barriers to the curriculum while maintaining high achievement standards for all.
-Though initially for helping learners with disabilities, the principles of this approach support the goal of providing learning environments that maximally accommodate learners individual differences.
-A new site providing help in learning Chinese with basic vocabulary & forum.
+Though initially for helping learners with disabilities, the principles of this approach support the goal of providing learning environments that maximally accommodate learners’ individual differences.

 Earth Calendar is an easy-to-use site which is "a Daybook of Holidays and Celebrations around the world."
 All of the Embassies from All Countries in the World in a searchable database!

-An intuitive Search Program that can anticipate what you are looking for, help you search and also add more search engines with customized keyboard.
-Inquisitor is fast, smart, flexible... and free.
-Organize your photos, videos, RSS feeds, friends, into a private trusted network.
-Distribute data amongst friends, contacts and amongst individual groups.
-You can use Joodo to communicate with messages, chat in real-time, and share files and folders.
-Embed a text-chat on your site and interact with visitors.
 Visual Geography is a nice site available in 5 European languages with images, information, and quizzes about 85 countries around the world.
 The text is accessible to Intermediate English Language Learners, and the images are obviously good for students of all levels.
-Good quizzes about each country, and a neat feature called Compare, by which you can pick any two countries and easily compare their demographic data with the click of the mouse.
-Visualgeography.com lets you explore the world through images, flags, money, language, maps and other information. (in Larry Ferlazzos Opinion, that is!)
+Good quizzes about each country, and a neat feature called “Compare,” by which you can pick any two countries and easily compare their demographic data with the click of the mouse.
+Visualgeography.com lets you explore the world through images, flags, money, language, maps and other information. (in Larry Ferlazzo’s Opinion, that is!)

 http://CALL4ALLUS.en101.com ![]() Internet-based, interactive audio-visual English learning center with instructions in 21 languages.
 Free Demo and great online Business Opportunity!
 Click on a flag to choose a language.